peadargrant/cloud_technologies/ca2/ca2_spec.md

 # How to submit your work

-You will submit your work by means of a zip file `ca2.zip`.
+You will submit your work by means of a git repository on https://gitlab.comp.dkit.ie named cloud_ca2.

-## Submission to Moodle
+You must give grantp developer access to your repository.

-Submit *ONLY* your ZIP file named *exactly* `ca2_submission.zip` to Moodle.
+Repositories will be cloned for grading after the submission date.
-Do not alter the filename.
+You do not need to submit anything to the assignment on Moodle.

 # Feedback

 Summary feedback will be given on Moodle.
-Verbal feedback is available on request.
+Verbal feedback is available during consultation.